 St Mary's Catholic School is a mainstream primary school and a member of the St Nicholas Owen Catholic Multi Academy Company.
 We accept pupils between ages 3 and 11 - Pre-school to Year 6.
-We believe that every child should be valued as an individual to be treated fairly and with consideration.
+We are all made in the image and likeness of God, with our own talents and strengths and therefore We believe that every child should be valued as an individual to be treated fairly and with consideration.
 This philosophy is at the heart of our treatment of children with special educational needs.
-They, like all other children, are entitled to a broad and balanced curriculum differentiated according to their needs.
+They, like all other children, are entitled to a broad and balanced curriculum, differentiated according to their needs.

-We support children with a range of Special Educational Needs and Disabilities (SEND) including, cognition and learning, speech and communication and interaction, sensory and physical needs and social, emotional and mental health difficulties.
+We support children with a range of Special Educational Needs and Disabilities (SEND) including: cognition and learning; speech and communication and interaction; sensory and physical needs and social, emotional and mental health difficulties.